← All Insights

 Set boundaries

-Working more than 8 hours on the same thing decreases focus and creativity — and in the short term, affects your ability to deliver value.
+Working more than 8 hours on the same thing decreases focus and creativity — and short-term, it affects your ability to deliver value.

 02